How to Clean Laminate Wood Floors Without Streaking: Pro Tips

 As for ink, it is a little bit more complicated.
 If you have mixed a natural cleaner solution like we instructed earlier, spritz it on top of the ink marks.
 Scrub carefully with a mopping pad, then dry.

 An alternative is to use specialized commercial ink remover solutions.
 Make sure that the brand you choose is compatible with laminated floors.
-Read the instruction on the bottle and apply it to the ink.
+Read the instructions on the bottle and apply it to the ink.

 As always, dry carefully after you're done.